EDED-Hiscalifh/PJ1_Youtube_Trending_Video_Analysis/README.md

 - comments_disabled : Whether people can leave comments
 - ratings_disabled : Whether people can leave ratings
 - description : Description of video

+# Time Comparison of EDA Python vs Pandas
+In this project, we will analyze data using Python and compare execution time using Pandas module.